institutional access

 UN Expert Says Guatemalan Prosecutor's Office Using Criminal Law to Pursue Opponents

-• President Bernardo Arévalo has unsuccessfully urged Porras to resign, and the persecution reportedly intensifies, signaling ongoing conflict over justice and corruption efforts.
+• President Bernardo Arévalo unsuccessfully urged Porras to resign, highlighting ongoing concerns about the prosecution’s alleged obstruction of corruption investigations.

 Insights by Ground AI